vic-ma/website/content/posts/2025-10-14-test-post/index.md

 ## Refactoring time!

 The first order of business was to refactor the tests.
-There was a lot of boilerplate code, which created visual clutter and made it tedious to add new test cases.
+There was a lot of boilerplate code, which created visual clutter and made it difficult to add new test cases.

 For example, take a look at this test:
 ```c